All About Our Spay/Neuter Clinics

 At All About Animals, we are spay/neuter specialists; sterilizing over 300,000 cats and dogs since 2005 and over 31,000 in 2020 alone.
 All About Animals Rescue is the largest high-quality, low-cost spay/neuter animal welfare organization in Michigan.
 Our surgery centers are located in Warren and Flint.

 Warren: Performing surgery 5 days a week for your convenience!

-Welcome to All About Animals Rescue’s 13,000 square foot stationary surgery clinic in Warren.
+Welcome to All About Animals Rescue’s 13,000 square foot stationary spay/neuter surgery clinic in Warren.
 The clinic is located at 23451 Pinewood St., Warren, MI 48091.
-Pets check in at 8 am, Monday through Friday.
-Dogs go home the same day at 5 pm.
-Cats are our guests for the evening and go home the next morning at 7:15 am.

 Flint: Performing surgery 5 days a week for your convenience!

-Welcome to All About Animals Rescue’s 15,000 square foot stationary surgery clinic in Flint.
+Welcome to All About Animals Rescue’s 15,000 square foot stationary spay/neuter surgery clinic in Flint.
 The clinic is located at 507 W Atherton Road, Flint, MI 48507.

-Pets check in at 8 am; TNR/trapped cats is between 8:30 am – 10 am (8:30 am – 9 am preferred for TNR.
+Dogs and cats check in at 8 am; TNR/trapped cats is between 8:30 am – 10 am (8:30 am – 9 am preferred for TNR.
 Tuesday through Saturday for spay/neuter.
 Dogs go home the same day at 5 pm.
 Cats are our guests for the evening and go home the next morning at 7:15 am.

 How much is Spay/Neuter?